Ange-Dvs/pands-project/README.md

 Due to the heavy overlap of the Versicolor and Virginica markers on the sepal length vs sepal width plot, we can determine that this pairing would not be recommended for the use of trying to distinguish between the different classes.
 The wide spread of data for the variables also shows us that there is a lot of variety in the ranges in this pairing.

 In contrast we see the class markers overlapping a lot less for the petal length vs petal width plot and so this pairing may be a better candidate to use as clusters are more defined per the individual classes.
+We can also see that this pairing appears to have the strongest relationship when looking at the scatter plot, this we know is correct from our analysis of the calculated correlations, with the correlation coefficient of the petal width & petal width for the entire dataset coming to 0.962757.

 From the plots we can also see that of the classes, the Virginica class tends to have the widest and longest petals, with Setosa being much smaller in this respect.

 The scatter plot illustrates the variety in shape and size of the characteristics per class while also being a useful tool for potentially helping classify the data or make predictions about the class of an Iris depending on the measurements.
-For example, in this case, it would be most easily used to determine if an Iris was Setosa or not due to their more distinct sizes compared to the Versicolor and Virginica classes.
+For example, it would be most easily used to determine if an Iris was Setosa or not due to their more distinct sizes compared to the Versicolor and Virginica classes.

-The scatter plot also helps to visualise the correlation previously discussed for each of the variables.
-By seeing the plots of the pairings colour coding per class we can match the calculated correlation to the patterns in the plot, helping to show how the values of the variables per class impacts the correlation.
+The scatter plot also helps to visualise the correlation, by seeing the plots of the pairings colour coding per class we can match the calculated correlation to the patterns in the plot, helping to show how the values of the variables per class impacts the correlation.

 ### Histogram analysis